Fire Escape Collapse: Forman's recollection

-Recalling the accident, Forman said he was about to leave the office of the Boston Herald when, after a call about a fire, he rushed to the scene, following one of the fire engines.
-Hearing yelling for a ladder truck, Forman ran to the back of the burning building, where he saw Diana Bryant and Tiare Jones on the fire escape.
+Recalling the accident, Stanley Forman said he was about to leave the office of the Boston Herald when, after a call about a fire, he rushed to the scene, following one of the fire engines.
+Hearing yelling for a ladder truck, Forman ran to the back of the burning building, where he saw Bryant and Jones on the fire escape.
 Because of the heat of the fire behind, Bryant and Jones were "basically leaning" at the point farthest from the building.
 Forman then took a position where he could photograph what he thought was "an impending routine rescue" in his own words.
 After the fire escape collapse, Forman acknowledged: "It dawned on me what was happening and I didn't want to see them hit the ground.
 I can still remember turning around and shaking".
 Forman, however, noted he was unable to see the moment Bryant and Jones hit the ground "as they fell behind a fence where the bins were".

 Publication and impact on policy

 This photograph and others from the incident were originally published in the Boston Herald.
 Forman made a set of prints for the Associated Press, which distributed the photo to 128 U.S. newspapers and those in several foreign countries.

-Within twenty-four hours, action was taken in Boston to improve the safety of all fire escapes in the city.
+Within 24 hours, action was taken in Boston to improve the safety of all fire escapes in the city.
 Fire safety groups used the photos to promote similar efforts in other U.S. cities.